antarctica/ops-data-store/README.md

 include multiple Azure groups forming a union of members.

 Users must exist in the LDAP server before they can be added to LDAP groups.
-Missing users will first need registering, at BAS this can be done by contacting the IT Service Desk.
+Missing users will first need registering, at BAS by contacting the IT Service Desk.

-#### Permissions mapping
+#### Permissions - mappings

 Mappings for roles, teams, the database and LDAP: